top of page

 RICS Home Surveys and Valuations made simple...

-Peer | King Surveyors was founded with the goal of making it quick, easy, and convenient for our clients to get a RICS Home Survey or Valuation done on their property.
-Simply choose which Survey or Valuation you need and book directly online, we take care of the rest.
+Making it quick, easy, and convenient for our Suffolk clients to book a RICS Home Survey or Valuation is one of the founding goals of Peer | King Surveyors.
+Just pick which Survey or Valuation services you need and book directly online, we take care of everything else including appointment, access, and delivery.

 Why choose Peer | King Surveyors?